Efimov three-body states on top of a Fermi sea: Dressed Dimer Propagator.

+Here we discuss an estimate of the effect of particle-hole pairs in the two-body dimer, i.e. of a system of two-component fermions.
+As the two-body propagator enters the calculation of the three-component system it should yield an insight into how this affects the three-body states.

-The dimer propagator in \eqref{dimer} is obtained from the ladder approxmation to lowest order.
+The dimer propagator in (\ref{dimer}) is obtained from the ladder approximation to lowest order.
 At next order, we need to include the effect of particle-hole excitations in the Fermi sea in analogy to what has been discussed in fermionic superfluids by Gor'kov and Melik-Barkhudarov \cite{gmb}.
-As shown in Ref.~\cite{zhou-s}, this can be achieved by using an effective scattering length, $\tilde a_{ij}$, given by $\tilde a_{ij}^{-1}=a_{ij}^{-1}-Fk_{\rm{F}}$, where $F$ contains the lowest order vertex correction and depends on the mass ratio $m_i/m_j$.
+As shown in Ref.~\cite{zhou}, this can be achieved by using an effective scattering length, $\tilde a_{ij}$, given by

+where $F$ contains the lowest order vertex correction and depends on the mass ratio $m_i/m_j$.
 For $m_i=m_j$, $F\sim 0.2$.
-To check the robustness of our finding we have calcalated trimer energies with $a_{ij}$ replaced by $\tilde a_{ij}$.
+To check the robustness of our finding we have calculated trimer energies with $a_{ij}$ replaced by $\tilde a_{ij}$, and we have also varied the value of $F$.
 While this modifies the absolute values of the binding energies, it does not alter the scaling relation in $k_{\rm{F}}$.
 We therefore believe that the scaling is unaltered by vertex corrections.

+Diagrammatic Monte Carlo studies of the strongly imbalanced two-component Fermi system (the so-called polaron problem) \cite{monte} does, however, show that the critical scattering length is $(k_{\rm{F}}a_{ij}^{c})^{-1}=0.88$, which is higher than both the lowest order ladder approximation ($(k_{\rm{F}}a_{ij}^{c})^{-1}=0.24$) and the result including particle-hole correlations ($(k_{\rm{F}}a_{ij}^{c})^{-1}=0.34$).
+As noted in Ref.~\cite{zhou}, this implies that the vertex corrections are qualitatively correct but underestimate the effect of higher-order corrections.
+In the polaron problem it has been shown that inclusion of one particle-hole pair correlations on top of the inert Fermi sea gives results that are similar to the Monte Carlo findings \cite{combescot1,combescot2,mora,punk}.
+In a $T$-matrix approach such as the one used here, these corrections can be taken systematically into account through self-energy terms.